-Author has written 14 stories for Samurai Pizza Cats, Slayers, Tenchi Muyo, Anime X-overs, Mega Man, Pokémon, Garfield, Megas XLR, and Touhou Project.
+Author has written 13 stories for Slayers, Tenchi Muyo, Anime X-overs, Mega Man, Pokémon, Garfield, Megas XLR, Touhou Project, and My Little Pony.

 Hi, this is Curtis Wildcat: churning out fanfics that make no sense since 1999.

-Fanfictional interests: I've been focusing mostly on the Naruto/DBZ crossovers, Mega Man, and the Touhou Project, although I'll read most anything that isn't an insult to my tastes.
+Fanfictional interests: While I prefer Touhou-related stuff, I'll read most anything that isn't an insult to my tastes.

 Television interests: Pokemon, formerly-local professional sports games (Tigers, Pistons, Red Wings).
 There's very little, if anything, that's actually good on TV nowadays; and since I have a 40-hour work week, I can't stick around the house and find out where it is.

 Favorite movies: Big Jake, Star Wars: Episode IV, The Inspector General, Support Your Local Sheriff!, Duck Soup, The Rookie.
 Big Jake in particular is one of the few movies where I can just sit and watch the whole thing without feeling that I have to leave for some reason or another.